FascinatedBox/lily/site/error_handling.markdown

 except DivisionByZeroError as e:
     print(e.message)
 ```

-While stack trace is provided, it is currently not useful as-is.
-This will be fixed in a future release.

 Perhaps the most important thing about exceptions is how they are caught.
 If a clause is found that is a base class of the exception being thrown, then that clause will be picked.
 This allows `except Exception` to catch all possible errors.